extramix/extramix/README.md

 </p>

-Currently looking for internship opportunities this summer (starting June.)
+🍿 Currently looking for internship opportunities this summer (starting June.)
 Feel free to contact me if you want to get in touch!
+My contact details are provided in the resume.

 <!-- Here are a few fun facts about me:

 - 🔭 I’m currently working on ...